-There were many positive developments from the Autonomous Bougainville Region during 2011.
+There are many positive developments to report from the Autonomous Bougainville Region during the year in review.

-The relationship between President John Momis, his government, and the Bougainville Copper's board and management remains cordial and engaged, including the invitation for company representatives to make further visits to the island.
-President Momis has stated his support for the re-opening of the mine.
-The momentum has produced landowner elections and increased focus on the re-start agenda is significantly due to the efforts of President Momis and his cabinet.
+The relationship between President John Momis, his government, and the board and management of Bougainville Copper continues to be excellent, with parties working closely to facilitate the possible re-development of the Panguna mine.
+Company representatives regularly meet and communicate with President Momis and government representatives, with the company being encouraged to work towards establishing an office in Arawa on Bougainville and to make regular visits.
+President Momis has re-affirmed his support for the reopening of the mine, and the momentum which has produced landowner elections and an increased focus on the re-start agenda is in considerable part due to the efforts of the President and members of his cabinet.
+The issues of gun control and law and order are similarly the subject of concerted effort by members of the Autonomous Bougainville Government.